upup-wei/upup-wei.github.io/_pages/about.md

 Hi!
 I'm **Jiaqi Wei**, a Ph.D. student at Zhejiang University, where I'm pursuing my research under the excellent guidance of Prof. [Siqi Sun](https://intersun.github.io/) and Prof. [Wanli Ouyang](https://scholar.google.com/citations?user=pw_0Z_UAAAAJ&hl=zh-CN).
 Before beginning my doctoral studies here, I completed my B.E. degree in Computer Science at Shandong University (GPA: 93.83/100.00; Rank 1st).

-My core research interests lie at the fascinating intersection of **Natural Language Processing (NLP)**, **Large Language Models (LLM)**, and **AI for Science (AI4Science)**.
+My core research interests lie at the fascinating intersection of **Natural Language Processing (NLP)**, **Large Language Models (LLM)**, and **AI for Research**.
 I'm always eager to connect with fellow researchers and practitioners in these fields.
 Feel free to reach out if you'd like to discuss potential collaborations or share ideas!
 Here is my [WeChat](https://upup-wei.github.io/images/wechat.JPG).

 # 🔥 News
 - *2025.08*: &nbsp;🎉🎉 [PosterGen](https://y-research-sbu.github.io/PosterGen/) has been released.
 Welcome to try it out and give us your feedback!